microsoft/vscode-wiki/Roadmap.md

 * Improve the language API to support a hierarchical navigation to the symbols in a document
 * Make extension contributions attributable to an extension (e.g. error messages, commands)
-* :runner: Support migrating the publisher of an extension to another publisher
+* [x] Support migrating the publisher of an extension to another publisher
 * Investigate contributing explorer viewlets as a first class element in the activity bar
 * Investigate Quick pick improvements (e.g. multi-step, forms, commands, grouping)
 * :runner: Continue to invest into API that enables remote development